 - Keep it clean!
 Always wash your hands before handling the SCOBY, and use clean jars and equipment.
 Do not, however use antibacterial soap to clean your supplies.

 - Label everything!
 A lot of this process is trial and error, so it’s helpful to know exactly what you did.

 - Have fun!
 Ultimately, this is a learning process from start to finish.
 Experiment with new flavors, gush about your kombucha fermentation station to your friends, and share your baby SCOBY with them!

 - Remove the SCOBY before adding juice/fruit etc to the tea.
 The SCOBY doesn’t like it when the environment changes.

 - Going out of town?
 Simply leave your SCOBY in a batch of kombucha.
 That batch might be too vinegary to use, but the SCOBY will be fine, and you can start over after your trip.
 If it’s for a longer time-period, either have someone babysit your kombucha, or start over when you get back in town.

 - This is normal: A new, transparent scoby disk appearing on the top of the kombucha batch; stringy pieces of scoby floating in the drink (like with a vinegar mother); the scoby floating on top, on the side, on the bottom– It doesn’t matter where it is, it’s working.

-- This is not normal: The tea has mold or smells rotten.
-Throw away your scoby and tea and start over.
+- This is not normal: The SCOBY is black.
+The tea has mold or smells rotten.
+Throw away your SCOBY and tea and start over.